ebru/notes-from-the-day/README.md

 This typically happens by defining a (parent) interface or abstract class to be reused.
 It outlines a bunch of common methods.
 Then, each child class implements its own version of these methods and we treat them like the same type of object.

 ex.`Figure Interface` lets you create a list of mixed `triangles`, `circles`, and `rectangles`.
 You can define it once and accept a `Figure` as an argument.
-Whether you pass a triangle, circle or a rectangle — as long as they implement `CalculatePerimeter()`, their type doesn’t matter.
+Whether you pass a triangle, circle or rectangle — as long as they implement `CalculatePerimeter()`, their type doesn’t matter.

 **3. Inheritance**

-Makes us able to share common logic between classes using a child/parent hierarchy.
+It makes us able to share common logic between classes using a child/parent hierarchy.
 A child can use all functions from its parent and also implement its own unique logic addition to this.
-This way, we can prevent repetitions on codebase.
+This way, we can prevent repetitions on the codebase.

 **4. Abstraction**

 Hides the all internal implementation details.
-It only reveals the high order operations to another classes and it makes a lot of work under the hood that we do not need to care.
+It only reveals the high order operations to other classes and it makes a lot of work under the hood that we do not need to care for.
 Implementations can change through time but it does rarely affect the abstractions we use.

 https://www.freecodecamp.org/news/object-oriented-programming-concepts-21bb035f7260/